Current Ministry Location – Central Pacific

 Sister Rosalinda was asked to supervise a group of Filipino lay missioners on Hawaii Island, which were “marvelous years of outreach to the Filipino people in twelve parishes staffed by the Maryknoll Fathers.”

 Back on Oahu, Sister Rosalinda was director of the diocesan Office for Filipino Ministry, then became a pastoral associate for three years at St. Anthony, Kalihi, where she taught religious education and offered lay leadership training and pastoral counseling.
-Sister Rosalinda also was as an advocate for the marriage tribunal.
+She also was an advocate for the marriage tribunal.

-From 1990-1993, Sister Rosalinda’s service took a different turn when she became a photographer and videographer in the Maryknoll Sisters Center communication’s office.
+From 1990-1993, Sister Rosalinda’s service took a different turn when she became a photographer and videographer in the Maryknoll Sisters Center Communication’s Office.
 Her work captured Maryknoll Sisters in action in South America, Micronesia, American Samoa and Hawaii.
-From 1994 until the present time, Sister Rosalinda continues to serve the Hawaiian diocese in a wide variety of services.